onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 - **Risk of Breaking Change:** Medium
 - **Compatibility:** `>= @onflow/fcl@0.0.77`

+## Definitions

+This document is written with the perspective that _you_, who is reading this is an FCL Wallet Developer.
+All references to _you_ in this doc are done with this perspective in mind.

 # Overview

 Flow Client Library (FCL) approaches the idea of blockchain wallets on Flow in a different way than how wallets may be supported on other blockchains.
-For example, with FCL, a wallet is not necessarily restricted to being a browser extention or even a native application on a users device.
-Wallets on Flow can take the shape of being many different types applications.
+For example, with FCL, a wallet is not necessarily limited to being a browser extention or even a native application on a users device.
+FCL offers wallet developers the flexibility and freedom to build many different types of applications.
 Since wallet applications can take on many forms, we needed to create a way for these varying applications to be able to communicate and work together.

 FCL acts in many ways as a protocol to facilitate communication and configuration between the different parties involved in a blockchain application.
 An _Application_ can use FCL to _authenticate_ users, and request _authorizations_ for transactions, as well as mutate and query the _Blockchain_.
 An application using FCL offers it's _Users_ a way to connect and select any number of Wallets Providers and their Wallet Services.
-A selected _Wallet_ provides an Applications instance of FCL with configuration information about itself and its Wallet Services, of which the _User_ and _Application_ can interact with.
+An selected _Wallet_ provides an Applications instance of FCL with configuration information about itself and its Wallet Services, allowing the _User_ and _Application_ to interact with them.

 In the following paragraphs we'll explore ways in which you, as a wallet developer, can integrate with FCL by providing implementataions of various FCL services.